Gravitational wave energy spectral density properties from BPASS Galactic binary population in the Milky Way galaxy: Results

 \section{Results}

 This section presents estimated Galactic binary population ESDs, assuming a single PL model.
 For interested readers, the parameter estimates for all models are provided in Table~\ref{tab:model_comparison}.

-The noise parameters $P$ and $A$ have been estimated with reasonable accuracy in all models and populations, and the differences between the estimates $P$ and $A$ of the different models are minimal.
+In all our models, the noise parameters $P$ and $A$ have been estimated with reasonable accuracy compared to the known parameter values of $P=15$ and $A=3$.
+These estimates are consistent across all models and populations, as shown in Figures~\ref{fig:pl_test1}, \ref{fig:broken_test_cornor} and \ref{fig:peak_test_cornor}.
+We also note that the differences between the estimates $P$ and $A$ of the different models are minimal.
 Therefore, we only present results for a single PL ESD of the GW signal without including plots of the noise ESD.